TREES TO TREASURES: Materials

 baskets use all sweetgrass braid in the overall design.
 The beauty and fragrance of sweetgrass is unforgettable and time

-each basket to be woven.
-Smaller braid for smaller baskets, for example, is essential so that the woven braid will enhance
+for each basket to be woven.
+Smaller braid for smaller baskets, for example, is essential so that the woven braid will